gitaaron/combined_dep/README.md

 Will requirejs complain with a 404 if subA is already included in app as a module?
 Will the optimizer complain?

+# Results

+This workflow works because app is loaded first.